 5. Arnold maxi-edge trimmer line

-The main advantage of this line is that it is fairly universal, allowing you to use it in both gas-powered and electric weed trimmers.
+The main advantage of this line is that it is fairly universal, allowing you to use it in gas-powered and electric weed trimmers.

 You might even discover that it is compatible with curved shaft string trimmers.